 This usually appears on the lower lip, and you may have scaly patches, dryness and cracking, or swelling.

 The sharp border-line between your lip and skin may also disappear.

 Get this checked by your doctor.
 It may turn into squamous cell carcinoma if it's not treated.

 Squamous Cell Carcinoma

-This nonmelanoma skin cancer may appear as a firm red nodule, a scaly growth that bleeds or develops a crust, or a sore that doesn't heal.
-It most often occurs on the nose, forehead, ears, lower lip, hands, and other sun-exposed areas of the body.
-Squamous cell carcinoma is curable if caught and treated early.
-If the skin cancer becomes more advanced, treatment will depend on the stage of cancer.
+This type of skin cancer may show up as a firm red bump, a scaly growth that bleeds or gets a crust, or a sore that doesn't heal.
+It most often happens on your nose, forehead, ears, lower lip, hands, and other areas that get a lot of sun.

 Basal Cell Carcinoma

-A cataract is a cloudy area in the lens of the eye that blocks the passage of light to the retina.
-Cataracts are painless but may cause vision problems, including foggy vision, glare from light, and double vision in one eye.
-Prevent cataracts by wearing a hat and sunglasses when in the sun.
+This is a cloudy area in the lens of your eye.
+It's painless, but it may cause foggy vision, glare from light, and seeing double.
+You can help prevent cataracts by wearing a hat and sunglasses when you're in the sun.

 Shun the Sun